dennisjosesilva/interactive-dmd/README.md

 ### Morphotree widget and node selection

-The morphotree widget is a alternative representation of the image.
+The morphotree widget is an alternative representation of the image.
 In this widget, we render a max-tree (one of the types of common morphological trees).
 In this tree, each node represents a connected component of an upper-threshold.
 The child nodes are connected components that are subsets of their parent node.
 An simple example is shown down below:

 ![](images/simple-tree-example.png)